EJSAHN/legacy-marker-rescue/docs/provenance/README.md

 # Workflow provenance

 This directory is a provenance ledger for the manuscript workflow.
-It is not a raw-data rerun archive and does not contain publisher PDFs, figure crops, display-item drawing code, or exploratory troubleshooting scripts.
+It is not a raw-data rerun archive and does not contain publisher PDFs, figure crops, figure-generation code, or exploratory troubleshooting scripts.

 The public repository is organized around two reproducibility layers: